kawu/hhu-dl-materials-2019/sgd/README.md

 The standard SGD is known to have trouble dealing with complex models that arise in deep learning, which lead to complex objective function (objective functions are the ones that we want to minimize).
-In particular, SGD is poor in dealing with the so-called [saddle points](saddle) and plateaus (flat regions in the parameter search space).
+In particular, standard SGD is poor in dealing with ravines (see [momentum](#momentum)), [saddle points](saddle), or plateaus (flat regions in the parameter search space).

 SGD completely ignores the previously calculated gradients, which is one of the reasons behind its poor performance.
-This is also the issue that the different optimization algorithms popular in deep learning try to resolve.

-The two basic techniques are *momentum* and *adaptive learning rates*.
+This is also the issue that the optimization algorithms popular in deep learning try to resolve.
+We consider two basic techniques (*momentum* and *adaptive learning rates*) below.

 ##### Momentum

-TODO
+A pretty good explanation of momentum can be found in the [corresponding section of the overview](overview-momentum).

+SGD with momentum is pretty good, but often not enough to successfuly train a neural network.
+On the other hand, it is easy to understand and straightforward to implement.

 ##### Adaptive learning rates

-TODO
+Adaptive learning rates is a technique that involes setting the learning rates (the hyper-parameter we already use in the standard GD) for the individual parameters of the neural network separately.

+##### Adam

+An optimization algorithm that uses both momentum and adaptive learning rates is *Adam*.
+You can find more details in the [corresponding section of the overview](overview-adam).
+As far as I know, Adam is the default choice as far as training neural networks is concerned.

+**Note**.
+You may at some point encounter options such as ,,SGD with momentum should be used for task A, Adam for task B'', etc.  Take such statements with a grain of salt.
+As long as you are able to train the network on the training dataset, and you obtain good scores (e.g., accuracy) on train (which means that the network does not under-fit), you shouldn't worry about the particular optimization algorithm you use.
+It is only when you are not able to fit your model to the training dataset that you can consider changing the optimization method.